cilium/cilium/Documentation/gettingstarted.rst

 .. image:: cilium_gsg_k8s_topo.png

-The file ``demo.yaml`` contains a Kubernetes Deployment for each of three applications, with each deployment identified using the Kubernetes labels id=app1, id=app2, and id=app3.
+The file ``demo.yaml`` contains a Kubernetes Deployment for each of the three applications, with each deployment identified using the Kubernetes labels id=app1, id=app2, and id=app3.
 It also include a app1-service, which load-balances traffic to all pods with label id=app1.